LacunaSoftware/docs/docs.en-us/articles/signer/integration-guide.md

 X-Api-Key: your-application|xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-Every API Key is associated with an Organazization previusly registered in Signer.
+Every API Key is associated with an Organization previously registered in Signer.
 Therefore, the scope of this key is **restricted to that organization**, that key will only allow you to access/create documents from that same organization.

 > [!NOTE]
-> In order to obtain an API key contact your instance administrator.
+> In order to obtain an API key, contact your instance administrator.

 ## Integration Options